saeidamiri1/bioinformatics_material/docs/blog/posts/bash_cheat_sheet_i.md

 date: 2024-10-27
 authors:
   - saeidamiri1
-description: bash cheat sheet
+description: bash cheat sheet I
 categories:
   - linux
 ---

-# Bash cheat sheet
+# Bash cheat sheet I
 Here are the bash scripts you frequently use to accomplish your tasks.

 <!-- more -->